WELCOME TO THE HOMEPAGE OF THE

 Membership: The membership year runs from 1 January to 31 December.
-Subscriptions for 2023 are £10 for residents of the United Kingdom, the Channel Islands and the Isle of Man and for those residing in the Republic of Ireland and elsewhere in mainland Europe it is £10 or 14 Euros.
-For the rest of the world it is $20.00.
+Subscriptions for 2023 are £10 for residents of the United Kingdom, the Channel Islands and the Isle of Man and for those residing in the Republic of Ireland and elsewhere in mainland Europe it is £9 or 11 Euros.
+For the rest of the world it is $18.00.
 Subscriptions are due annually as at the 1st January.
-Please note that because we have now moved to one TCN per annum and the delay in publication of the 2017 issue.
-The 2018 membership covers a two year period 2018-2019.
+Please note that because we have now moved to one TCN per annum and the delay in publication of the 2017 issue the cost of subscriptions have been reduced with effect 1st January 2018.

 Committee: The CAGB is run by a small committee of the members who carry out the functions of Chairman, Vice-chairman, Secretary, Treasurer, Webmaster and Event Co-ordinator.

 The Committee is elected at the Annual General Meeting held in November and all appointments commence on 1 January of the following year.

 |Secretary & Webmaster||Kevin Galvin|

 |Event Co-ordinators 2023 Gatherings||Lawrence Sherrington & Kevin Galvin|

 Editorial Team: In addition to the committee we currently have a small editorial team, Kevin Galvin and Mary Christian, who put together The Crow's Nest.